1 | Tentacled snake |

 Consequently, photos of this bizarre snake are few and far between.
 Their “tentacles” are believed to have sensory properties, recognising water current alterations, which inform them that fish (their main prey) are on the way.
 Tentacled snakes are highly skilled hunters, positioning themselves in a distinct J-shape, from which they explode.
 They anticipate a fish’s line of travel, by aiming not for the fish, but where it will be in several milliseconds.
 They even push the fish towards this point by propelling a pulse of water towards them, while underwater.

-Tentacled snakes range from 54 to 90cm.
+Tentacled snakes average at 50cm, and reach a maximum of 75cm.
 Another weird anomaly is once being dubbed the world’s first herbivorous snake.
-Naturalist Albert Morice wrote an account in 1875 of algae and aquatic plant fragments being discovered in Erpeton tentaculatum’s stomach.
+Naturalist Albert Morice wrote an account in 1875 of algae and aquatic plant fragments being discovered in an Erpeton tentaculatum’s stomach.
 He wrote how the locals informed him that the snake often ate plants.
 In various journals over the decades, it was repeated that Erpeton tentaculatum is occasionally herbivorous.
 But it’s now assumed that the plants were eaten accidentally, as a natural consequence of their complex boggy worlds.

-As of 2023, Erpeton tentaculum is the sole member of its family, but its lakes are so murky that new ones could easily be hidden.
+As of 2023, Erpeton tentaculum is the sole member of the Erpeton clan, but the lakes it lives in are so murky that new ones could easily be hidden.

 2 | Glossy marsh snake |

-This odd snake is the sole member within its Gerarda family.
+This odd snake is the sole member within its Gerarda genus.
 It has several alternative titles: Gerard’s water snake, cat-eyed fishing snake.
-This species measures 50-70cm, and particularly likes coastal mangroves.
+This species reaches a maximum of 53cm, and is particularly fond of coastal mangrove habitats.
 While not commonly sighted, they’re extremely widespread, inhabiting India, Thailand, Malaysia, Indonesia and Cambodia.

 Glossy marsh snakes look unassuming at first glance, with olive-grey tones perfect for blending with murky water, and escaping the eyes of birds.
 But this “humble” snake has a brutal hunting strategy: ripping large crabs into several pieces in order to swallow them.
 Most snakes swallow prey whole, but Gerarda prevostiana is a rare exception.
 A 2018 study proved that they target freshly moulted crabs, just 10-15 minutes after shedding their hard shell.
 Gerarda prevostiana threads a needle with this narrow time gap, and they begin by seizing the crab’s mid-section with their fangs.

-After applying a tight coil, they force individual body parts through the loop, severing them, and allowing them to swallow one by one.
+After applying a tight coil, they force the crab’s individual body parts through the loop, severing them, and allowing them to swallow each piece one by one.
 Glossy marsh snakes can swallow crabs 5 times wider than their own mouth gape.
-Meanwhile, the identify of “Gerard” is unknown; scientist John Gray never revealed who he named the snake after before he died.
+Meanwhile, the identity of “Gerard” is unknown; scientist John Gray never revealed who he named the snake after before he died.

 3 | White-bellied mangrove snake |

 Another crab-eating watersnake, but this time focussing on hard-shelled crabs.
-White-bellied mangrove snakes inhabit western and southern Thailand, possibly further east as well.
+White-bellied mangrove snakes (Fordonia leucobalia) measure up to 95cm, and inhabit western and southern Thailand, possibly further east as well.
 You’ll mainly find them in tidal marshes and mangroves, rather than inland swamps.
 They measure up to 90cm, and have only a mild venom, which is barely studied.

 The same 2018 study on the glossy marsh snake analysed this species, and found that they struck at crabs with a closed mouth, pinning them to the soft mud.
 They then applied a coil, and ripped off the crabs’ legs, swallowing bite sized pieces, before moving onto the body.
 Don’t worry – they lack the power or inclination to do this to humans, although they could evolve a giant cousin one day.
 Fordonia leucobalia also uses this technique to eat mud lobsters.